mablack01/home-api/README.md

    ```

 If you made it to step 4 your application should be live.
 You can access the endpoints via `http://127.0.0.1:5000/`.

+## Next Steps
+- Create a mock api wrapper so that we can write unit tests for the `/home/septic` endpoint without having access to the Home Canary API.
+- Implement the authentication pseudocode using JWT and a SQL database, wrapping the `/home/` endpoints for authenticated users only.